HDFGroup/h5serv/docs/Reference/DatatypeOps/GET_Datatype.rst

 On success, a JSON response will be returned with the following elements:

+id
+^^

+The UUID of the datatype object.

 type
 ^^^^
 A JSON object representing the type.